byzhou/cfi_notes/README.md

 ```
 assert (a <= $vptr <= b) and ($vptr & 0x1f == 0)
 ```
-In one real case, the above code is optimized into ``srli'', ``slli'' and several other instructions.
+In one real case, the above code is optimized into ''srli'', ''slli'' and several other instructions.
 Warning: the following asm is not from the previous [example](https://github.com/byzhou/cfi_notes#vtables-and-rodata-without-cfi-riscv64-as-an-example).